annasulkko/annasulkko.github.io/README.md

 # Education

-## Master's degree in Master of Public Health in Applied Biostatistics
+## Master's degree in Master of Public Health (On Pause) in Applied Biostatistics
 ### University of Colorado Anschutz 3.9 GPA - Aurora, CO
 Incomplete
 2020 to 2024